getlocalci/local-ci/README.md

 ## When To Use

-Local CI won't replace the CircleCI® service, it's a debugging tool to use alongside it.
+Local CI won't replace the CircleCI® service, it's a debugging tool to use with it.

 If you think CI will pass, it'll probably be faster to simply push a commit and let CI run.

-Local CI is not for deploying.
+Local CI is not for making deployments.

 ## License
 [GPL v2](LICENSE) or later